If you are sick, disabled or caring for someone who is, you may qualify for certain benefits.

 • you live in the UK.

-Tax Credits are ending, and you will have to claim Universal Credit instead.
+Tax Credits end on 5 April 2025.
+You will have to claim Universal Credit instead.

-Managed migration is taking place and you will receive a letter called a Universal credit Migration Notice from the Department for Work and Pensions (DWP) explaining what you’ll need to do, and by when.
+Letters were issued to existing claimants called a Universal credit Migration Notice from the Department for Work and Pensions (DWP) explaining what you’ll need to do, and by when..

 Industrial Injuries Disablement Benefit You might get Industrial Injuries Disablement Benefit (IIDB) if you became ill or are disabled because of an accident or disease either: